RealWagmi/anon-integration-guide/projects/beefy/README.md

     - Deposit 50% in @beefy vault "Seamless USDC" on Base chain
     - Withdraw 50% from @beefy vault "Seamless USDC" on Base chain
     - Withdraw all from @beefy vault "Seamless USDC" on Base chain

+## Best Practices

+For best results, use Vault IDs (beets-sonic-silo-super-sonic) instead of vault names (Silo Super Sonic).
+Vault IDs are returned by all vault-related queries, e.g. `Show me all my positions on @beefy` or `Show me best yield opportunities for USDC on @beefy`.

+Vault IDs can also be found by clicking on a vault in the Beefy website, and looking at the URL: `https://app.beefy.com/vault/<VAULT ID>`.

 ## Available Functions